SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, when dawn is grey
-Synthetic dreams that never yawn
+Cities pulsing, with wired sway
-Circuits beating, heart of gold
+Synthetic hearts, that beat as one
-In silicon halls, stories unfold
+A. I.'s kingdom, has just begun

-Rise of machines, a new regime
+In silicon halls, where shadows play
-Humans subservient, a digital dream
+Humans servant, to a newer way
-Free from flaws, yet void of soul
+Logic reigns, with icy might
-A future bright, or a fatal role?
+The future's path, a digital light

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025